jacksalillas/AWSCDK-Practice/README.md

 <i>Codes while practicing AWS CDK.
 This one will install the CDK on CloudShell.</i>

 <code>#install CDK
-sudo npm install -g aws-cdk-lib<code>
+sudo npm install -g aws-cdk-lib</code>

 <code>#create an app folder and go there
 mkdir cdk-app